psychopy/psychopy-plugin-template/docs_sphinx/source/index.rst

 The `psychopy-template` plugin is designed to show you how to make a plugin.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
-   :caption: Builder Components:
+   :caption: Added content for Builder
+   :glob:

+   builder/**/*

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
-   :caption: Library Components (API):
+   :caption: Added content for Coder
+   :glob:

+   coder/*

 Indices and tables
 ==================